-Got a kiddo with food allergies and not know what to pack in their lunches?
+Got a kiddo with food allergies and not sure what to pack in their lunches this fall?

 I know how hard it can be to pack lunches for kids with multiple food allergies.
 When we transitioned from homeschooling to doing school outside the home, one of my biggest struggles was figuring out what to pack for my kiddos.